 Why any estate planner would in good conscience subject his or her clients to all the systemic problems inherent to our underfunded and overworked probate courts is beyond me; especially in Florida, which in 2007 was the first state in the nation to pass legislation expressly authorizing mandatory arbitration clauses in wills and trusts (see F.S.
 731.401).
 As I’ve previously written here, in my opinion mandatory arbitration clauses are the best way to allow our clients to “opt out” of an underfunded/overworked court system (for sample arbitration clauses, see here).
-Which is why I was especially interested in the linked-to case above; to my knowledge it’s Florida’s first appellate decision enforcing a trust agreement’s mandatory arbitration clause.
+Which is why I was especially interested in the linked-to case below; to my knowledge it’s Florida’s first appellate decision enforcing a trust agreement’s mandatory arbitration clause.

 In the linked-to case above the decedent included a mandatory arbitration clause in his revocable trust.
 After his death a dispute arose between his ex-wife (who was representing the interests of his now-deceased son) and his new wife, who also happened to be serving as successor trustee of the decedent’s revocable trust.
 New wife obtained an order compelling arbitration of the dispute.
 So far so good.
 But then nothing happened for six months.
 New wife accused ex-wife of dragging her feet, as explained by the 4th DCA:

 [New wife] alleged the ex-wife had failed to take any action since the court compelled arbitration.
 The ex-wife had not filed a request for arbitration, provided any names of potential arbitrators, or attempted to schedule arbitration. . . .
 [New wife] complained that the ex-wife was preventing her from winding down the Grantor’s affairs.